Teacher Guide: Story Mode for Quests

-This guide will show you how to use these stories alongside your existing lessons to engage and motivate your students.
-If you’re feeling adventurous, you’ll also learn how you can use the building blocks we provide in our new Story Guidebook to tell your own tales grounded in the Classcraft world.
+This guide will show you how to use Story Mode with your existing lessons to engage and motivate your students.
+If you’re feeling daring, you’ll also learn how you can use the building blocks we provide in our Story Guidebook to tell your own tales grounded in the Classcraft world.
 Lastly, we’ll discuss how Story Mode can be used to enhance SEL curriculum.

 The Classcraft Storytelling Team